Creating the Perfect Presentation

 A well-designed presentation is a powerful tool.
 It can give your presentation personality and can demonstrate a level of creative and conceptual thinking that reflects the way you approach businesses.
 Attention to design is paramount for any presentation!
 We would recommend taking a design-led approach, using it as a visual tool to boost your pitch.

 If you want to use the presentation as an aid, you don’t want to display too much information.
 Only highlight the essentials, simplify it to numbers and keywords.
-When you give your presentation, you want it to be engaging and interactive, so you might consider having a quiz at the end of your presentation and offer a prize if it fits your brand and pitch.
+When you give your presentation, you want it to be engaging and interactive, so you might consider having a quiz at the end of your presentation and offering a prize if it fits your brand and pitch.

 This might be obvious advice, but remember to be prepared, practice your presentation in front of someone, talk it through aloud and think about any questions you might get asked at the end of your pitch.

-To accompany the presentation, you might want to think about a hand-out of the presentation with your contact details you could give out after so that your audience can follow-up with you or find out more.
+To accompany the presentation, you might want to think about a handout of the presentation with your contact details you could give out after so that your audience can follow up with you or find out more.

 1. Ensure your presentation reflects your brand, design, and message.

-2. From a design perspective, you could use your main branding colour, to add a touch of personality.
+2. From a design perspective, you could use your main branding colour to add a touch of personality.

 3. When planning your presentation, consider that your audience doesn’t have much time, so you want to get your message across quickly and effectively, without taking anything away from the purpose of the presentation.